 The poor experience eventually makes the user abandon the app, leaving behind a question on the entire retail mobile app development process.

-Moment that killed entire plans
+The moment that killed entire plans

 Behind every retail mobile app development, there’s huge planning, efforts, and cost involved.

 However, the fact can’t be denied that a regular customer of yours can not necessarily be an app user.

 To get the later formulated well enough, you need to come with a well-planned user-friendly e-commerce mobile app development project.

 A minute disregard can ruin the entire retail app development cost and effort you and the retail mobile app developers invested all through the time.
 Question arises:

 To ascertain the reason as in why users, delete retail mobile apps.
 The survey was organized solely for the iPhone owners in the US, 92% of respondents mentioned crashes and freezes as the primary reason behind deleting an app, while 89% and 86% said they deleted it because it was too slow or they don’t use it often, respectively.

 The figures clearly state the major reasons for abandoning a retail mobile app.
 But this is just an outer view, let’s have a look at the entire list:

 - Privacy concerns